 Challenge #1: Stability

 Stability is of paramount importance.
-Unexpected behavior from an embedded system is inadmissible and poses serious risks.
-End users demand that embedded systems must have uniform behavior under all circumstances and be able to operate durably without service.
+Unexpected behavior from an embedded software is inadmissible and poses serious risks.
+End users demand that embedded software must have uniform behavior under all circumstances and be able to operate durably without service.

 Challenge #2: Safety